Barnboard Factory History

 The Barnboard Factory - DVTA's Link to the Past

 The DVTA's plans to build a new home in Wilmington are linked to the site's past.
 As part of the permitting process, the DVTA agreed to document the site's history for the Historical Society of Wilmington.

 We have spent almost four years researching, interviewing, filming, and writing.
 The DVTA published a book in September 2012 called 45 Mill Street.
-With the cooperation of Bob Edwards and The Student Network, a video documentary is also in progress.
+With the cooperation of Bob Edwards and The Student Network, a video documentary is also planned.

 The site that we purchased in 2004 has seen explosive growth, fire, flooding, speculation, bankruptcy, auctions and multiple successful ventures.